auto-web/auto-web.github.io/install.md

 In order to create the initla tables and admin user, execute the two SQL files located in `/opt/autoweb/interface/lib`.

-You can now lo into your web interface with the login `admin` and the password `admin`.
+You can now log into your web interface with the login `admin` and the password `admin`.

 ## Troubleshooting